 If they can find something else that you can still do, then they will not give you SSDI because you can still work.
 The SSA does not care whether the jobs they deem possible are available in your area, whether you are a good candidate for them, or whether anyone is hiring in those fields; if you can still work, in theory, you will not get SSDI.

 There are many disabilities that are contained in the SSA’s “Blue Book” of disabilities.
-Starting on January 1, 2017, they have actually added two new categories of disabilities: Mental Disorders and Immune System Disorders.
+On January 1, 2017, the SSA introduced two new categories of disabilities: Mental Disorders and Immune System Disorders.
 Including these two categories, there are fourteen different categories of conditions, and over 150 disorders that are considered severe enough for SSDI.

 - Broken bones